ETSU faculty and staff assist with "On Top of Old Smoky'

 Among the songs included in the album are "Little Rosewood Casket" performed by Dolly Parton, "Man of Constant Sorrow" by John Lilly, "The Dying Cowboy" by Norman and Nancy Blake, "I Wonder How the Old Folks Are at Home" by Bryan Sutton, "Will the Circle Be Unbroken" by Dale Jett and Hello Stranger, and "Don't Forget Me Little Darling" by Ed Snodderly.

-A Kithfolk magazine reviewer said, "This is one of the most insightful, interesting, passionate and authentic compilations of American roots music that I've heard in a long time."
+A Kithfolk magazine reviewer said of the album, "This is one of the most insightful, interesting, passionate and authentic compilations of American roots music that I've heard in a long time."
 And Rolling Stone Country added that this is "a beautifully crafted Appalachian tribute album."

 For further information, contact Olson at 423-439-4379 or firstname.lastname@example.org.
 To learn more about the album, visit www.smokiesinformation.org, then click on "What's New?"